pwmarcz/fpga-tools/README.md

     include .../fpga.mk

-See `fpga.mk.md` for list of possible commands.
+See `fpga.mk.txt` for list of possible commands.

 ## Components